Proxy v/s VPN – Know The Basic Differences Between These Two Security Tools

 how does vpn protection work

-VPN or Virtual Private Network is a cyber-security tool that features an extensive server network, working as a proxy server.
+VPN, or Virtual Private Network, is a cyber-security tool with an extensive server network thar works as a proxy server.

 Using the server network allows end-users to replace the existing IP address and encrypt the incoming/outgoing traffic.
 It sits between the end user and the website server and creates a highly encrypted tunnel.
 This tunnel receives the user request before it reaches an internet server.

 When the website server receives this request, it won’t be able to trace the end user’s actual location as a different IP address is attached to it.
 For instance, if you’re in Canada and using a UK server, the internet server will consider your actual location as per the UK IP address (if you are in the UK).
-This way, no one will be able to track the actual location of the end user.
+This way, no one will be able to track the end user’s actual location.

 Now, it was one of the many outcomes of VPN implementation.